genexus-books/gx-super-app/Android/README.md

 ```

 - `INVALID_REQUEST` is an error in the caller.
-- `NETWORK_ERROR` is a network error in communication with the Mini Apps Center.
+- `NETWORK_ERROR` is a network error in communication with the Mini App Center.
-- `INVALID_RESPONSE` is an invalid response from the Mini Apps Center.
+- `INVALID_RESPONSE` is an invalid response from the Mini App Center.

 ## Mini App upload API

-Once the Mini Apps have been obtained from the Mini Apps Center, the same `SuperAppsHelper` class is used to load one of them.
+Once the Mini Apps have been obtained from the Mini App Center, the same `SuperAppsHelper` class is used to load one of them.
-The `load` method receives the Mini App's information from the Mini Apps Center as a parameter and returns a `Task<Boolean, LoadError>`, which also accepts the Listeners' registry for handling results.
+The `load` method receives the Mini App's information from the Mini App Center as a parameter and returns a `Task<Boolean, LoadError>`, which also accepts the Listeners' registry for handling results.

 ```kotlin
     /**